 Active invalidation

-Relay is a PHP extension that is both a Redis™ client and a shared in-memory cache.
-Think APCu and PhpRedis having a child — but with magic powers.
+Relay is a PHP extension that is both a Redis™ client and a shared in-memory cache, collapsing the boundary between APCu and PhpRedis into a single primitive.

-It uses server-assisted client side caching to actively invalidate its in-memory cache and informs you about invalidations, so your app can update its runtime cache mid-request.
+It uses server-assisted client-side caching to actively invalidate its in-memory cache and optionally informs you about invalidations, so your app can update its runtime cache mid-request.

 <?php